-The internet is a great resources for advertising your spare office space along with the local media.
+The internet is a great resource for advertising your spare office space along with the local media.

 Use Project management Tools

-Project management tools can be a great way to save time and resources enabling teams to break the project down into smaller tasks which can facilitate the distribution of workloads.
+Project management tools can be a great way to save time and resources enabling teams to break the project down into smaller tasks that can facilitate the distribution of workloads.